A Dream Vacation In Kauai

 Charter the Napali Coast.
 I used Captain Andy’s and had a wonderful time.
-Boat was clean, captain was awesome.
+The boat was clean, the captain was awesome.
 Breakfast and Lunch are both included.
 This is a must not be missed opportunity.
-My first trip in 2011 was cancelled due to weather, ocean conditions.
+My first trip in 2011 was canceled due to weather, ocean conditions.

 The scenery is a once in a lifetime view.
 My photo to the right is where the cliffs start.
 They get a few thousand feet taller!
 Did I mention we saw whales, turtles, and dolphins along with a few dozen species of fish?
 This is a must do in Kauai.

 On the right.
-My daugther putting her hand over the draft blowing from the ground as my son takes a face full of dust,,lol
+My daughter putting her hand over the draft blowing from the ground as my son takes a face full of dust, lol

 Poipu Beach.
-If you have smaller children this is very ideal, however I do recommend water shoes as the lava rock can be very sharp.
-The beach is divided almost like two cresent moons.
+If you have smaller children this is very ideal, however, I do recommend water shoes as the lava rock can be very sharp.
+The beach is divided almost like two crescent moons.
 The sand is spectacular and there is a very good chance of seeing a seal on the beach.
-You can photo but don’t get to close.
-Seals are much larger than they look and move very quick when they want to.
-There are nearly always volunteers who tape off the area where a seal is “sun bathing”.
+You can photo but don’t get too close.
+Seals are much larger than they look and move very quickly when they want to.
+There are nearly always volunteers who tape off the area where a seal is “sunbathing”.